AgileBIM/FabCOD/docs/wiki/ARRAY-Object.md

 ##### Returns
 BOOLEAN
 ### Function: Insert
-Inserts a piece of data into an Array at specified index.
+Inserts a piece of data into an Array at the specified index.

 When inserting data into an Array at a sepecific index, the previous data and all other downstream data are shifed down in the index chain.